Edited by: Keri Stooksbury

 Domestic premium cabin products aren’t held to the same standard as international products.

-This is not only because the flights are shorter, but also because the options you have aren’t exactly world-renowned for offering the best hospitality or service.
+This is not only because the flights are shorter but also because U.S. airlines aren’t exactly world-renowned for the best hospitality or service.

 For example, neither American Airlines nor United Airlines come to mind when thinking of the “world’s best airlines.”
-Instead, names like Singapore Airlines or Emirates come up most often.
+Instead, frequent flyers are far more likely to come up with names like Singapore Airlines, Qatar Airways, Cathay Pacific, or Emirates.

-We considered the following aspects of a first or business class flight when determining each ranking:
+We considered the following aspects of a first or business class flight when determining our rankings:

 - Lounge and ground experience

-- Hard product (seat size and comfort, amenities, in-flight monitor, and cabin configuration and privacy)
+- Hard product (seat size and comfort, amenities, in-flight monitor, cabin configuration, and privacy)

-- Soft product (food and beverage, amenity kit, customer service, and staff attentiveness)
+- Soft product (food and beverages, amenity kit, customer service, and staff attentiveness)